 Another surprising benefit of beta-caryophyllene is its ability to reduce cholesterol.
-This was explored in research by Amani A. Harb et al. for the Journal of Clinical Biochemistry and Nutrition.
+This was explored in research by Amani A. Harb et al. for the Journal of Clinical Biochemistry and Nutrition in May 2018.

 The study found that this cannabis terpene was able to reduce harmful LDL cholesterol while increasing helpful HDL cholesterol.
 This finding could have implications for a variety of chronic diseases, including atherosclerosis (hardening of the arteries) and fatty liver.

 The antimicrobial properties of beta-caryophyllene extracted from cannabis are less well-researched.
-However, one study by B. Sabulal et al. suggests that it may show some promise.
+However, one study by B. Sabulal et al. in November 2006 suggests that it may show some promise.